A reflection and a vision

 Care for your community.
 Care for the Environment.
 Care for yourself.
 Focus on relationships near and far.
 We’ve moved beyond individual self-care, collective care is essential now.
 What could that look like in your world?

 Also: remember the magic.
 Butterflies flapping in front of you.
 Water on petals.
-The smell of much needed rain.
+The smell of much needed rain or sun.
+A furry friend knowing when you need a hug.
 Strangers who smile.
 Plants that bloom despite harsh conditions.
 These moments fuel us.

-And with that thank you for reading.
-I look forward to sharing more long-form writing with you this year.
+Ok thats it for now, thank you for reading my first blog, I loved sharing and I look forward to sharing more long-form writing with you this year.

-If you feel called to work together, 1:1, group processes or through consulting, you can explore my offerings or reach me at hello@oliwellbeing.com.
+If you feel called to work together this year, whether it be 1:1 work, group processes or through consulting, you can explore my offerings on my website or reach me at hello@oliwellbeing.com.

 With love and deep gratitude,